-“Shore stabilization” means the construction or modification of bulkheads, retaining walls, dikes, levies, riprap, breakwaters, jetties, groins, weirs, and other structures along the shore, for the purpose of controlling stream undercutting, stream erosion or lake shore erosion.

-“Stream corridor,” as used in this chapter, means features listed and described in YMC 15.27.502.
+“Species of local importance” are those species that are of local concern due to their population status or their sensitivity to habitat alteration or that are game species.

-“Vegetative buffer” or “buffer” means an area extending landward from the ordinary high water mark of a lake or stream and/or from the edge of a wetland which is maintained or otherwise allowed to provide support for the performance of the basic functional properties of a stream corridor, wetland and other hydrologically related critical areas as set forth in YMC 15.27.504 and 15.27.603.
+“Vegetative buffer” or “buffer” means an area extending landward from the ordinary high water mark of a lake or stream and/or from the edge of a wetland which is maintained or otherwise allowed to provide support for the performance of the basic functional properties of a fish and wildlife habitat conservation area andwetland and other hydrologically related critical areas as set forth in YMC 15.27.504 and 15.27.603.

+“Waters of the state” are all lakes, rivers, ponds, streams, inland waters, underground waters, salt waters, and all other surface waters and watercourses within the jurisdiction of the state of Washington.

 15.27.301 Critical area identification form and critical area report requirements.

-E. The administrative official or designee shall base wetland boundary determinations on those criteria specified in the Washington State Wetlands Identification and Delineation Manual (1997).
-Wetland mitigation adequacy determination by the administrative official shall be consistent with Wetland Mitigation in Washington State, Parts 1 and 2 (March 2006 or as updated).
-(Ord.
-2008-46 § 1 (part), 2008).

 15.27.303 Minor activities allowed without a permit or exemption.

-D. Creation of private trails that do not cross streams or wetlands that are less than two feet wide and do not involve placement of fill or grubbing of vegetation;
+D. Creation of private trails that are less than two feet wide that do not cross streams or wetlands and do not involve placement of fill or grubbing of vegetation;

-G. Noxious weed control outside vegetative buffers identified in YMC 15.27.514; and
+G. Noxious weed control outside vegetative buffers identified in YMC 15.27.511; and